golang/website/_content/security/vulncheck.md

 Because binaries do not contain detailed call information, vulncheck cannot compute vulnerability call graphs and call stack witnesses for Go binaries.

+vulncheck currently does not detect vulnerable packages and symbols that have been vendored rather than imported.
+Also, there is currently no support for silencing vulnerability findings.
+If you are interested in any of these features, please let us know by [filing an issue](https://golang.org/s/govulncheck-feedback).